ni/nimble/packages/nimble-components/src/table/specs/table-column-sort-hld.md

 In some cases, a client may want to configure their table to be sorted by a column that is not visible within the table.
 To enable this, a column within the table can be marked as hidden.
 A hidden column exists in the table to provide metadata that can be used for operations, such as sorting, but it is not rendered within the table.

 A column within the table may not have a one-to-one mapping to a field within the table's data.
 For example, a hyperlink column might use two fields from the data: a string to use as the hyperlink's display and a string to use as the hyperlink's href.
 Because of this, a column must define which data field is used when sorting that column.
-That field is specified by a column definition by implementing an `operationalDataFieldName` getter that returns the name of the field to use for sorting.
+That field is specified by a column definition by implementing an `operandDataRecordFieldName` getter that returns the name of the field to use for sorting.
 For example, the text column would return the value of `fieldName` and the hyperlink column would return the field name associated with the display string.

-The column definition will also be responsible for specifying the appropriate sort function to use based on the type of data it knows is associated with `operationalDataFieldName`.
-The sort function will be specified by a `sortFunction` getter on the column, that returns a `TableColumnSortFunction` value. `TableColumnSortFunction` is a new enum that will be introduced that defines the set of sort functions that can be applied to a column.
+The column definition will also be responsible for specifying the appropriate sort function to use based on the type of data it knows is associated with `operandDataRecordFieldName`.
+The sort function will be specified by a `sortOperation` getter on the column, that returns a `TableColumnSortOperation` value. `TableColumnSortOperation` is a new enum that will be introduced that defines the set of sort functions that can be applied to a column.
 Initially, the enum will consist of the value `basic`, which will correspond to [TanStack's `basic` sort function](https://tanstack.com/table/v8/docs/api/features/sorting#sorting-functions), and the value `localeAwareCaseSensitive`, which will be backed by a function written within nimble.
 That function will leverage [localeCompare()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare) to perform the sort.

 For performance reasons, the table will not support custom sort functions on a column.
 Additionally, a column can only be sorted based on a single field within the table's data.
 These requirements guard against performance degradations from inefficient custom sort functions.

 #### Summary of new attributes on the base table column

+These attributes are part of the public API for the column, and will be set by clients of the table.

 | attribute name | type                                                                                                         | default value                   | description                                                                                                                 |
 | -------------- | ------------------------------------------------------------------------------------------------------------ | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------- |